-To determine the forward premium, the variance between the spot rate and the forward rate must be estimated.
-It is in conjunction with the assumption that the future spot rate and the current futures rate will be equivalent.
+To determine the forward premium, the difference between the spot rate and the forward rate must be estimated.
+This calculation assumes that the future spot rate and the current futures rate will be equivalent.

 Determining the Forward Premium

-To find the forward premium for a currency pair, the forward exchange rate must be calculated.
-It is found by using the predominant interest rates of both the local and foreign currencies of their countries and the current spot rate.
-The forward exchange rate is found with the use of forward points.
+To find the forward premium for a currency pair, the forward rate must be calculated.
+It is found by using the predominant interest rates of both the local and foreign currencies and the current spot rate and is adjusted for time until expiration.
+The forward rate is found with the use of forward points.

-Forward points are common in currency exchange.
+Forward points are the basis points that are added to or deducted from the current spot rate to determine the future forward rate .
 Forward currency contracts tend to be quoted in forward points.
 Forward points are estimated predominant interest rates of the two currencies and with the consideration of the contract length.

-They are either added to or subtracted from the spot rate.
-The addition of forward points to a spot rate is known as a forward premium and the opposite is true.
-The subtraction of forward points to a spot rate is known as a forward discount.
+The addition of forward points to a spot rate is known as a forward premium, and the subtraction of forward points to a spot rate is known as a forward discount.